AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Flow_Control_and_Measurement_Example.md

 The flow rates seem to exceed the target flow by a tiny factor over the majority of the range.
 This means there is a systemic error in the algorithm that sets the number of orifices in each row.
 The LFOM isn't accurate for the first couple of rows.

-### 8)
-Describe at least two failure modes where the design produces very inaccurate flow measurements.

-- For very high flow rates (100 L/s) that the LFOM doesn't reach the target flow until half of the LFOM is submerged.
-- For very low flow rates (1 L/s) the algorithm overshoots with too many orifices in the bottom row.

-### 9)
-Explain why all LFOMs perform poorly when the water depth is in the first row of orifices.

-The relationship between head and flow is nonlinear for a single row of orifices.
-Thus it is impossible for the LFOM to be accurate when there is only one row of orifices.

-### 10)
-Explain why all of the bottom several rows have the same number of orifices for flows about 30 L/s.
-(Hint: What constrains the maximum number of orifices that can be in a row?)

-The number of orifices in a row is limited by the circumference of the LFOM.
-For high flow rates the ideal number of orifices in the first row exceeds the space and thus the flow target is not met for the first several rows.
-Each of these rows simply has the maximum number that can fit around the pipe.

 ## Laminar Flow Based Flow Controller